-(5) Name the Intercity Passenger Rail Operator and provide the status of agreement.
+(2) Name the Intercity Passenger Rail Operator and provide the status of agreement.
 If applicable, provide the status of the agreement with the partner that will operate the planned passenger rail service (e.g., Amtrak).
-Click on the prepopulated field to select the appropriate response from the status of agreement list.
+Click on the gray box to select the appropriate response from the status of agreement list.
+Should the proposed service have more than three operators, please provide the same information for additional operators in a separate supporting document and list it in Section G.2 of this application.